 Help others find this book – Click below to add your review:

-Receive Guided Meditations for healing, transforming suffering, and cultivating compassion from Facing Death and Finding Hope.
-You’ll be the first to be notified when they become available if you join the Self-Compassion Community Newsletter.
+Soon I’ll be recording guided meditations for healing, transforming suffering, and cultivating compassion from Facing Death and Finding Hope.
+If you sign up, you’ll be notified when they’re available!

 Conference keynote talks available on audio and video

 “Listening with Presence, Awareness, and Love,” by Christine Longaker, in The Wisdom of Listening, edited by Mark Brady.